cameronsimbo/qtip/README.md

 ---

-## My Thought Process and How I Approach the Problem
+## My thought process and how I approached the problem

 <details>
 <summary>My thought process and how I approached the problem</summary>